 Undergraduate Research Fellows Program

-Research Fellows are encouraged to conduct original research using LAPOP data.
-2014 LAPOP Undergraduate Research Fellow, Emily Stewart analyzed "Public Health Services Use in Latin America and the Caribbean."
-This research led to the publication of an Insights .
+Research Fellows conduct original research using LAPOP data.
+2014 LAPOP Undergraduate Research Fellow, Emily Stewart, presented her research to LAPOP faculty, staff, and students.
+Her presentation, "Public Health Services use in Latin America and the Caribbean," can be found here